christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Deities: Osiris/Asar (Egyptian) is a direct link to As (Lord).
 Osiris is the deified form of the Dragon King archetype.
 Jesus: Ie-Zeus (Divine Zeus).
 But Zeus=Dyēus (Sky Father).
 The Scythian form?
 Izas (as in Izates).
 Izates = Ie (divine) + Zates (cognate of Zeus).
 Ie-sus (Esus).
 The title connects to the Celtic Esus (Lord), another avatar of the same archetype, Zarathustra (Sar + Ustra = "serpent-lord"), Saraswati (Hindi goddess of knowledge), Šaruma (Mitanni deity), feminine Sarai (or "Sarah" meaning "princess" (Genesis 17:15)).

+The oldest attestations of the title "As" can be traced back to the Sumerian civilization of ancient Mesopotamia (c.
+2500–2000 BCE).
+The Sumerian word for "lord" or "ruler" was "As".
+This is the foundation.
+Then "Asar" (Osiris) (c.
+2500 BCE) in Egypt.

 **2.2 The Satrapy Network — The Dragon Empire's Branches**

 The preceding chapter established the four tribes of the Saka Confederation—the Asii, Pasiani/Gasiani, Tochari, and Sacarauli—as the genetic and administrative core of the Dragon Kingdom.
 These four tribes did not remain confined to the Steppe.
 Over millennia, they expanded outward, establishing satrapies—regional administrative provinces—across every continent from the Atlantic to the Pacific.